Goda’s Slave – Chapter 7: Twin Gardens

 “I know how to write both scripts just fine, thank you.
 What do you think I am, some kind of ignorant peasant?
 You know who my father is, don’t you?”
 Kanna blurted out.
 She could hear Goda laughing behind her.

 Kanna rolled her eyes and confidently pressed her pen to the paper.
-In truth, her skills in written Middlelander actually were a bit rusty, and she found the language nonsensical half the time, but it was the principle of the thing.
-She was well-educated, and she wasn’t about to tolerate any further insults towards her upbringing.
+In truth, her skills in written Middlelander actually were a bit rusty, and she found the language nonsensical half the time, but it was the principle of the thing: She was well-educated, and she wasn’t about to tolerate any further insults towards her upbringing.

 Kanna slowly carved the words, biting her lip with concentration.
 She tried to remember how her name was transliterated into Middlelander.
-When she had been arrested, the guards back at the detainment center had filled out most of the forms for her and had only asked for her signature, but now she regretted not looking at the script more closely.
+When she had been arrested, the guards back at the detainment center had filled out most of the forms for her and had asked only for her signature, but now she regretted not looking at the script more closely.

 Still, she persevered.
 After methodically etching what felt like her entire life story, she handed the page to the assistant, who appeared rather impatient.